 Chart 12 shows the trend since the beginning of 2019/20 demonstrating significant improvement through that year before the pressure of the Covid pandemic hindered sustaining this progress.
-Through the winter of 2020/21 overall numbers fell marginally but the period between July and September last year saw an increase to around the level seen now.
+Through the winter of 2020/21 overall numbers fell marginally but the period between July and September saw an increase to around the current level.